CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/simple_octahedral_assembly/simple_octahedral_assembly.rst

    :width: 100%
    :align: center

    Figure 2: (left) a histogram of the elements in the 300 complexes generated with the above input file.
 The chemistry is now confined to the six organic elements we specified. (right) 2 examples of the complexes generated with the above input file for targeted complexes.
 Note the N-N bidentate ligand and the neutral monodentate ligand.
+(The shown complexes might be different if DART has been updated since this guide was written.)

 Understanding the Output of the Assembler Module
 ------------------------------------------------